academic-storage/CoReBM/readme.md

 # CoReBM: A Code Reviewer Recommendation Method

 ## Introduction
-This document is included in "***Building Bridges, Not Walls: Fairness-aware and Accurate Recommendation of Code Reviewers via LLM-based Agents Collaboration***“.
+This document is included in "***Building Bridges, Not Walls: Fairness-aware and Accurate Recommendation of Code Reviewers via LLM-based Agents Collaboration***".
 We first collected a dataset from 4 large-scale open-source projects involving 50-month revision history, reaching up to 30 attributes.
 This dataset includes gender and racial/ethnic information, which was inferred, validated, and incorporated to enable comprehensive data bias analysis in reviewer recommendation tasks.
 Additionally, we introduce a fairness-aware and accurate LLM-based approach: CoReBM, which integrates diverse factors to improve recommendation performance while mitigating bias effects through the incorporation of candidates' gender and racial/ethnic attributes.

 ## General of Packages
-- Baseline: Baseline method.
+- Baseline: Reproduction of baseline method.
 - Dataset: Dataset used in CoReBM.
-- Implementation: Implementation of CoReBM.
+- Implementation: Source code of CoReBM.
 - Tool: Prediction tools of gender and race/ethnicity.

 ## Usage Guide